rehanRafique2/Power-BI-Dashboard-for-Plant-Sales-Data/README.md

 # Unlocking Business Insights: Creating a Power BI Dashboard for Plant Sales Data
 ![Dashboard](https://github.com/user-attachments/assets/c1fd00d6-a02d-472a-847a-8df92ad4c0a9)

 In the era of data-driven decision-making, the ability to visualize and analyze data effectively can provide businesses with a significant edge.
-In this blog post, I’ll walk you through the process of building a Power BI dashboard that analyzes plant sales data, from setting up the data model to extracting actionable insights.
+In this Project, I’ll walk you through the process of building a Power BI dashboard that analyzes plant sales data, from setting up the data model to extracting actionable insights.
 This project is a part of my portfolio, showcasing my skills in data visualization and analysis.

 ## Understanding the Dataset
 ### Data Sources and Preparation